How to Check if Microsoft Online Servers URLs are Allowed on Device Firewall Settings

 Get-NetFirewallRule | Where-Object { $_.DisplayName -match 'Microsoft' }

-1. Check Network Configuration and DNS Settings Ensure that your network configuration allows access to Microsoft's servers.
+Ensure that the device’s network configuration allows access to Microsoft’s servers.

 a.
-DNS Settings:
+Verify DNS Resolution

-2. Run the following command in PowerShell to verify DNS resolution:
+Run the following command in PowerShell:

 nslookup windowsupdate.microsoft.com